linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 `/etc/nsd/` directory.
 You should *not* upload the `.private` files, those are your private keys and do not belong on the nameserver for security reasons.

-Do not delete them, keep them on your signing machine in the `zonesign` directory.
+Do not delete your keys, keep them on your signing machine in the `zonesign` directory.
+Do not delete the signed zone file from the `zonesign` directory, it is how the script knows that signing keys already exist for the zone.

 The *only* file you need to upload to the master nameserver is the `.zone.signed` file(s).